censoredplanet/censoredplanet-analysis/README.md

 `python schedule_pipeline.py`

 This does some additional daily data processing and schedules an daily incremental Apache Beam pipeline over the data.
-It expexts to be run via a Docker container on a GCE machine.
+It expects to be run via a Docker container on a GCE machine.

 `./deploy.sh prod`